Reinhold Messner: Broad Peak

-In 1982, Messner scaled Broad Peak, his third eight-thousander.
+In 1982, Messner scaled Broad Peak, his third eight-thousander that year.
 At the time, he was the only person with a permit to climb this mountain; he came across Jerzy Kukuczka and Wojciech Kurtyka, who had permits to climb K2, but used its geographic proximity to climb Broad Peak illegally.
 In early descriptions of the ascent, Messner omitted this encounter, but he referred to it several years later.
 On 2 August, Messner was reunited with Nazir Sabir and Khan again on the summit.
 The three mountaineers had decamped and made for Broad Peak immediately after their ascent of Gasherbrum II.
 The climb was carried out with a variation from the normal route at the start.

 Cho Oyu

 In the winter of 1982–83, Messner attempted the first winter ascent of Cho Oyu.
 He reached an altitude of about 7500 m, when great masses of snow forced him to turn back.
 This expedition was his first with Hans Kammerlander.
 A few months later, on 5 May, he reached the summit via a partially new route together with Kammerlander and Michael Dacher.